Manosfrias/movie-library/README.md

 A modern movie library application built with Next.js, TypeScript and React.

+## 🌐 Demo

+You can see a live demo of the application here: [https://movie-library-prdul8ou5-manosfrias-projects.vercel.app/](https://movie-library-prdul8ou5-manosfrias-projects.vercel.app/)

 ## 🚀 Tech Stack

 - **Frontend**: React 18 + TypeScript